 - Contribute to, manage and regularly review SEN PLPs with the support team

-- Liaise with Heads of Department and Coordinator in order to ensure student progress
+- Liaise with Heads of Department and SENCO in order to ensure student progress

 Teacher Assistants (TAs) will:

 - Support SEN students based on their SEN PLPs and differentiated teaching and learning